barryclark/barryclark.co-jekyll-theme/about-me.md

 ## Let's grab coffee

-I'm always up for meetings up and grabbing a coffee in NYC, or virtually via Google Hangout.
-[Shoot me a message](mailto:barry@barryclark.co?subject=Let's coffee up) and let's chat.
+I'm always up for grabbing a coffee in NYC, or virtually via Google Hangout.
+[Shoot me a message](mailto:barry@barryclark.co?subject=Let's coffee up) and let's coffee up and chat.